 Nothing is without its downsides.
 The biggest issue with buying a fixer upper is that you actually have to fix it up!
 You can either hire contractors to make the needed renovations, which can get crazy expensive, or you can opt to do most of the work yourself.

-There are a few things that you need to take into consideration if you are thinking of buying a fixer upper.
-First, is the resale value.
-Look at the cost of renovation versus the potential resale value of the home.
+Before you buy a fixer upper, you need to look at the cost of renovation versus the potential resale value of the home.
 The housing market in Central Pennsylvania is not good.
 There aren’t a lot of nice homes on the market, and the ones available don’t sell for more than $115k.
 If we can stick to a renovation budget of $30K, we might be able to make an additional $30K when we eventually sell it.
 Because of these tight margins, we have to be very careful about the amount of money we put into it.
 We don’t want to put so much money in that we can’t recoup it when we do eventually sell.

 Some people buy fixer uppers with the intent to fix them then rent them out.
 This is a great option for building your real estate investment portfolio.
 However, you do need to make sure that the rental market in your area is worth the hassle.
 Do you want to do all that work to fix up a house to make a net of $100 per month?
 Probably not.
 Look at all of your costs (purchase price, potential mortgage payment, and renovation costs) and compare those to the potential monthly rental income to get an idea of whether this would be a good option.
 It could work really well in some markets, but could be a money pit in others.

 Although the money parts (resale or rent) are important considerations, they not the only considerations.
-We plan on living in this house for a long time (and hey, maybe property values will increase some day!) so we do want to make it our own.
-We don’t want to get too excessive with the renovation costs, but we also want to build a home that works for our needs (a great thing about a fixer upper is that we have the ability to do that!).
-Our goal is to make the house a home.
+I plan on living in this house for a long time (and hey, maybe property values will increase some day!) so I want to make it my own.
+I don’t want to get too crazy with the renovation costs, but I also want to build a home that works for my needs (a great thing about a fixer upper is that I have the ability to do that!).
+The goal is to make the house a home.

 If you are buying a fixer upper with the intent to live in it, deciding on what you want is the most important part.
 If you plan on living there for a long time, making it your own is more important than the resale value or potential rent.